 COVID 19- Update

 The town has one active case.
 Reopening of phase two has started.
-Health department is required to inspect before business can open.
+Health department is not required to inspect before business can open.
 It's the responsibility of the business to have protocols in place.
 If the BOH receives a complaint the department can inspect.
 Restaurant's can open with outdoor seating with restrictions.
 If the restaurant would like more seating they would need to put in a request with the Selectmen's office.
 Youth sports can start with guidelines.
 Door to door solicitation is still not allowed under phase II and long term home care facility still can't have family visitors at this time.

 Town meeting & election BOH chair and town clerk have been working together for the safety of residents.
 Check in will have a plexiglas shield and mask are required.
 Board will be separated by 6ft and keep to the social distancing guidelines.